theeugenechong/tp/docs/DeveloperGuide.md

 The `Storage` component:
 - Loads stored user data from the storage file specified by `filePath` into the `Verifier`, `FinanceManager`, `MeetingsManager` and `ForumManager` objects upon launching the app.
 - Saves data to the storage file specified by `filePath` from the `Verifier`, `FinanceManager`, `MeetingsManager` and `ForumManager` whenever a change is made to the data in these objects.

-> We do not put `Storage` class under `Resources` for 2 reasons:
+> ℹ️We do not put `Storage` class under `Resources` for 2 reasons:<br>
->
 > 1. `Storage` class is cOOPer's internal construct for bookkeeping various internal data structures and recover them at startup.
-This does not categorise under any features user can interact with and hence should not be kept under `ResourcesManager`.
+This does not categorise under any features the user can interact with and hence should not be kept under `ResourcesManager`.
-> 2. `Storage` has super priviledges to access internal data structures of all feature components.
+> 2. `Storage` has super privileges to access internal data structures of all feature components.
 This contradicts the goal of `ResourcesManager` which is to manage access rights to different features depending on user roles, and hence should be kept separate from it.

 [⬆️ Back to top](#whats-in-this-developer-guide)